-Horses need 1.5 to 2.0 % of their body weight in high quality roughage per day.
+Horses need 1.5 to 2.0 % of their body weight in high-quality roughage per day.
 Ideally, good quality hay or pasture is the best source of this roughage.
-But drought, storms or other emergencies may make hay scarce.
+Drought, storms or other emergencies may make hay scarce.
 Here are a few ideas to preserve and extend your hay supply.

 - Organize a group of horse owners and arrange to have hay trucked in from another area.